-Symptoms of a heart attack may be immediate and intense.
-More often, though, symptoms start slowly and persist for hours, days or weeks before a heart attack.
-Unlike with sudden cardiac arrest, the heart usually does not stop beating during a heart attack.
-The heart attack symptoms in women can be different than men.
+Symptoms of a heart attack may be immediate and intense or start slowly with mild symptoms.
+It’s important to note that it’s also possible to have mild symptoms or even no symptoms at all and still have a heart attack.
+Unlike with sudden cardiac arrest, the heart usually doesn’t stop beating during a heart attack.
+The heart attack symptoms in women can be different than in men.

 What is cardiac arrest?

 Sudden cardiac arrest occurs suddenly and often without warning.
-It is triggered by an electrical malfunction in the heart that causes an irregular heartbeat (arrhythmia).
-With its pumping action disrupted, the heart cannot pump blood to the brain, lungs and other organs.
-Seconds later, a person loses consciousness and has no pulse.
-Death occurs within minutes if the victim does not receive treatment.
+It happens when an electrical malfunction in the heart causes an irregular heartbeat (arrhythmia).
+With its pumping action disrupted, the heart can't pump blood to the brain, lungs and other organs.
+When this occurs, a person loses consciousness and has no pulse.
+Death occurs within minutes if the victim doesn't receive treatment.

 These two distinct heart conditions are linked.
 Sudden cardiac arrest can occur after a heart attack, or during recovery.
 Heart attacks increase the risk for sudden cardiac arrest.
-Most heart attacks do not lead to sudden cardiac arrest.
-But when sudden cardiac arrest occurs, heart attack is a common cause.
+Many heart attacks don't immediately lead to sudden cardiac arrest, but when sudden cardiac arrest occurs, heart attack is a common cause.
 Other heart conditions may also disrupt the heart’s rhythm and lead to sudden cardiac arrest.
 These include a thickened heart muscle (cardiomyopathy), heart failure, arrhythmias, particularly ventricular fibrillation, and long Q-T syndrome.

 What to do: Heart Attack

 Even if you're not sure it's a heart attack, call 911 or your emergency response number.
 Every minute matters!
 It’s best to call EMS to get to the emergency room right away.
-Emergency medical services staff can begin treatment when they arrive — up to an hour sooner than if someone gets to the hospital by car.
-EMS staff are also trained to revive someone whose heart has stopped.
-Patients with chest pain who arrive by ambulance usually receive faster treatment at the hospital, too.
+Emergency medical services staff can begin treatment when they arrive — up to an hour sooner than if someone goes to the hospital by car.
+EMS staff are also trained to provide resuscitation efforts to someone whose heart has stopped.
+People with chest pain who arrive by ambulance may also receive faster treatment at the hospital.

 What to do: Sudden Cardiac Arrest

-Cardiac arrest is reversible in most victims if it's treated within a few minutes.
-First, call 911 for emergency medical services.
-Then get an automated external defibrillator if one is available and use it as soon as it arrives.
-Begin CPR immediately and continue until professional emergency medical services arrive.
+For adults, check for responsiveness then shout for nearby help.
+Next, call 911 to activate emergency medical services.
+Then call for, or get, an automated external defibrillator if one is available and use it as soon as it arrives.
+Begin high-quality CPR immediately and continue until professional emergency medical services arrive.
 If two people are available to help, one should begin CPR immediately while the other calls 911 and finds an AED.

-Sudden cardiac arrest is a leading cause of death – over 320,000 out-of-hospital cardiac arrests occur annually in the United States.
+Sudden cardiac arrest is a leading cause of death — about 350,000 out-of-hospital cardiac arrests occur annually in the United States.
 By performing Hands-Only CPR to the beat of the classic disco song “Stayin’ Alive,” you can double or even triple a victim’s chance of survival.

 Check.
 Change.
 Control.